Deep-AIs/DeepCOLA/README.md

 * Tensorflow
 * Keras

+The DeepCOLA algorithm utlizes TensorFlow as backend.
 The easiast way to install above libraries is by using Anaconda from the [Link](https://www.anaconda.com/).
-The Anaconda tool
+The Anaconda tool provides built-in support for Python 3, Numpy, SciPy and Matplotlib.
+However, TensorFlow and Keras can be installed using the Conda comannds.